Intellectual Property

 .

-Trademarks: You can register a trademark easily.
+3. Trademarks: You can register a trademark easily.
 There are various ways to connect trademarks to physical objects.
 For example brand and product names can be registered as trademarks.
 “LEGO” and “Ninjago” are two registered trademarks of the LEGO Group.
 Fashion companies often print their brand names and logos on clothes.
 Why?
 Because patterns in fashion are hardly protectable.
 They are basically open from the start.
 Trademarks however are pretty easy to protect and enforce.
 So anyone can tailor a CUCCI shirt or jacket without any problem.
 But only GUCCI is allowed to print “GUCCI” on them.
-For Trikka this might be for example interesting when it comes to the quality of manufactured parts.
-Since Trikka parts are open they can be made by different companies.
+For Ikego this might be for example interesting when it comes to the quality of manufactured parts.
+Since Ikego parts are open they can be made by different companies.
 But if for example Vitra produces one of the parts in very good quality Vitra can also put their brand name on the part.
 From this customers can recognise that it is one of these fantastic parts from “Vitra”.
 LEGO bricks have the LEGO logo on the top of the studs.
 Bricks by other manufacturers can’t have the LEGO logo there.
 This enables a second hand market for “original LEGO” bricks.

 LEGO logo on top of studs

-All these intellectual property rights can be combined with Trikka.
+All these intellectual property rights can be combined with Ikego.
 Open parts don’t prevent monopoly based businesses.
 However we also want to state that protection is not a must do.
 We also welcome full open source hardware products!

 Image Credits